pawelpodolski/reactshop/README.md

 ## Development

+### Step 9 - Linking
+Let's make some final refinements:

+- Update `CategoryItem`: `react-router-dom` provides `Link` component that allows navigating and accepts `to` property with url.
+- Get rid of the click handler ;)

 ### Step 8 - Lifting state
 Notice that now there are two places where we would need information about categories.
 Those places (URLs `/` and `/category/:id`) can be visited